Menu

 Ideally, a child’s parents would make the care of their children a top priority.
 Unfortunately, the fact that someone had a child does not automatically mean they are fit to be a parent.

-Some parents abandon their children or otherwise fail to attend to their needs and care properly.
-Guardianship may be necessary when this happens.
+Some parents abandon their children or fail to properly attend to their needs and care, in which case guardianship may be necessary.

 Illness

 A parent might have every intention of caring for their child.
-However, they may not be able to do so because of an illness, injury, or other such condition.
+However, they may be unable to do so because of an illness, injury, or other conditions.

 This is another circumstance that can warrant guardianship.
-Be aware, that guardianship is different from adoption in several key ways.
-One difference between guardianship and adoption involves parental rights.
+Be aware that guardianship is different from adoption in several key ways.
+One difference involves parental rights.

 Death

 If both of a child’s parents have passed away, or the one parent who was involved in their life and upbringing has died, the eventual goal may be for the child to be adopted.
 However, this might not happen immediately.
-In these circumstances, someone who has been appointed to the role of the legal guardian can provide for a child’s care until the adoption process is complete.
+In these circumstances, someone appointed to the legal guardian role can provide for a child’s care until the adoption process is complete.

 Although this is not always the case, in some instances, a legal guardian may even become the one to adopt a child.
-A qualified guardianship attorney can discuss these matters in greater detail if you have questions on the topic.
+A qualified guardianship attorney can discuss these matters in greater detail if you have questions.

 Contact a Westlake Village Guardianship Attorney Today

-These are among the more common reasons a child may need a legal guardian.
+These are among the common reasons a child may need a legal guardian.
 However, each guardianship case is somewhat unique.
 If you believe a guardianship arrangement may be necessary for a child you know, reach out to a Westlake Village guardianship attorney at the Law Offices of Ronald K. Stitch.
 We will help you navigate what may appear to be a complex and overwhelming situation.
-Learn more about how we can help by contacting us online or calling us at 818-237-4574 to schedule a free consultation.
+Learn more about how we can help by contacting us online or calling (818) 707-0202 to schedule a free consultation.